aenthill/aenthill.github.io/docs/04-hermes.md

 This command allows your *aent* to specify which events it handles by updating the *manifest*.

-Next time [Hermes](https://github.com/aenthill/hermes) will dispatch an event, your *aent* will be awaken only if it handles it.
+Next time [Hermes](https://github.com/aenthill/hermes) will dispatch an in event in another *aent*, your *aent* will be awaken only if it handles it.

 **If no event given, your *aent* will always be awaken by incoming events!**